griffenliu/phaser3/worklog.md

 * I need to find a way to allow for non-English error messages in Errors and console warnings.
 * I'd like to find a way to allow for non-English jsdocs as well, inline in the code, but not sure how without using some kind of build script (which may not be a bad idea?)

+### 7th November 2015

+Fixed the MasterClock getTime function.

+Updated VertexArrayBuffer so that the naming conventions for bind and buffer are now correct.

+Updated WebGLBatchedPoint as a result and added a basic x position based fragment color.
+Added in the ability to update buffer index values so we can test basic animation.

 ### 6th November 2015

 Added the new WebGL classes Attribute (for working with vertex attributes) and VertexArrayBuffer (for, well have a guess).
 Updated the batched Point renderer to use them.

 ### 5th November 2015